jjasso1/Jesus-s-Bio-prep-11.1web/03-Python/3/Activities/10-Stu_Git/README.md

-# Git Practice
+# Git Practice Exrecise 2

 ## Instructions

-* Using the repo that we created in teh previous activity, make or add the following changes:
+* Using the repo that we created in the previous activity, make or add the following changes:

     1. Add new lines of code to one of the python files.
     2. Create a new folder.